The intestacy rules – who inherits if someone dies without a Will?

 No one ever dies intending the outcomes achieved by the intestacy rules.

-If you would like to avoid the intestacy rules and take control over who gets what, please contact Edward on 07368 526296 or email@example.com to get started and finished on leaving your legacy your way.
+If you would like to avoid the intestacy rules and take control over who gets what, please contact us on 01865 507174 or at firstname.lastname@example.org to get started and finished on leaving your legacy your way.